tue-mps/cptl_with_social_gr/README.md

 # Running the experiments

 Individual experiments can be run with `main.py`.

+You can run `python main.py --replay=generative --iters=1000 --z_dim=128 --batch_size=32 --replay_batch_size=128 --pdf --visdom`, this code will work.

 Main options are:

 - `--replay`: whether use generative replay model? (`none | generative`)
 - `--iters`: the number of epochs. (default is `1000`)